Logical qubits with erasure conversion using metastable neutral atoms: Results

 Next, we turn to two-qubit gates.
 A common challenge to laser-driven gates is laser intensity variations, which can arise from laser noise, pointing instability or inhomogeneity across a gate zone, and our day-to-day gate fidelity is limited by pointing stability of the Rydberg gate laser.
 To circumvent this challenge, we implement a variant of the usual symmetric CZ gate~\cite{levine_parallel_2019,jandura_time-optimal_2022} that is robust against quasi-static laser intensity variations, called the amplitude-robust (AR) gate (Fig.~\ref{fig:arcz}a -- c)~\cite{jandura_optimizing_2023,fromonteil_protocols_2023}.
-For a fractional intensity error $\Delta I /I$, the AR gate error scales as $\epsilon \propto (\Delta I/I)^4$ instead of $(\Delta I/I)^2$ for conventional gates, at the expense of spending 60\% more time in the Rydberg state.
-The AR gate requires that the AC Stark shift of the Rydberg transition $\Delta_{LS} = \chi \Omega_r^2$ is smaller than the Rabi frequency~\cite{jandura_optimizing_2023}, which we show is easily satisfied for single-photon gates in \yybb (Fig.~\ref{fig:arcz}d).
+For a fractional intensity error $\Delta I /I_0$, the AR gate error scales as $\epsilon \propto (\Delta I/I_0)^4$ instead of $(\Delta I/I_0)^2$ for conventional gates, at the expense of spending 60\% more time in the Rydberg state.
+The AR gate requires that the AC Stark shift of the Rydberg transition $\Delta_{LS} = \chi \Omega_r^2$ is smaller than the Rabi frequency~\cite{jandura_optimizing_2023}, which is not satisfied for state-of-the-art two-photon gates~\cite{evered_high-fidelity_2023} but is readily satisfied for single-photon gates in \yybb (Fig.~\ref{fig:arcz}d).
 The AR gate fidelity at the typical laser power is $\mathcal{F}_{\text{AR}}=0.984(1)$, which is 1.45 times more error than the time-optimal (TO) gate fidelity of $\mathcal{F}_{\text{TO}}=0.989(1)$ under the same conditions (Fig.~\ref{fig:arcz}e).
 Remarkably, the AR gate fidelity is nearly unchanged when deliberately reducing the gate laser intensity by a significant amount without recalibration (Fig.~\ref{fig:arcz}f).
-Roughly 31\% of the AR gate error is detected mid-circuit as erasure errors (Fig.~\ref{fig:arcz}e).
+This robustness allows us to extend the recalibration interval from hours to days, and all subsequent experiments use the AR CZ gate.
+Moreover, 38(6)\% of the AR gate error is detected mid-circuit as erasure errors (Fig.~\ref{fig:arcz}e).
+All CZ-gate benchmarking is performed using the same randomized-benchmarking-type protocol introduced in Ref.~\cite{peper_spectroscopy_2025}, interleaving CZ gates with random global single-qubit Clifford gates (Extended Data Fig.~\ref{fig:grape}e).